shimoura/human-multi-area-model/README.md

 ### Run on a cluster

-To run the model on a cluster, make sure you have a working `conda` and `snakemake` installation on the cluster.
+To run the model on a cluster, make sure you have a working `conda` and `snakemake` installation.

 Start with
 ```